 Languages Offered: The platform offers dozens of languages and amalgams.

-From famous French, Italian, and Spanish to rarely taught Polish, Norwegian, and Mongolian to the hardest ones like Korean, Mandarin, and Japanese, you have everything on your palm.
+You have everything on your palm from famous French, Italian, and Spanish to rarely taught Polish, Norwegian, and Mongolian to the hardest ones like Korean, Mandarin, and Japanese.

 Pricing: Free and Pro – $8.99/Monthly